Skip to Main Content

 Kari-New.jpg

-Kari A. Losee
+Kari A. Losee, shareholder

 Kari joined Gjesdahl Law, P.C. in 2016.
 She is dedicated to helping families resolve their issues and address their changing needs.
 Her practice primarily involves adoptions, …